www.handicapmd.com - HandicapMD

 3. Use of a Prosthesis

-The use of a prosthesis on either the upper limbs (hands or arms) or the lower limbs (feet and legs) is also an indication for a disabled parking permit.
+The use of a prosthesis on either the upper limbs (hands or arms) or the lower limbs (feet and legs) is also an indication for a disabled parking tag.
 In some states, the usage of prostheses is sufficient to classify a condition as a disability even though they enable the wearer to walk or run long distances.
 This is to acknowledge that closer parking places would be more convenient for prosthesis wearers.

 4. Limited Vision